 After college, Nick took his "potential" on the road playing an aggressive schedule of tournaments

-and exhibitions.
 In August 1980, his lifetime dream of winning the

 World Championship came true in New York City.
 Three months later,

 he also won the 1980 BCA National 8-Ball Championship, prompting Billiards

 Digest to name him Player Of The Year.